Cathedral of the Immaculate Conception (Albany, New York): 1853 – 1902: Completion and consecration

-The original painted Stations of the Cross were replaced with the current Beaux-Arts sculptures, which had won an award at the Paris Exposition of 1889, in 1900.
+In 1900, the original painted Stations of the Cross were replaced with Beaux-Arts sculptures; these sculptures had won an award at the Paris Exposition of 1889.
 Two years later, on the 50th anniversary of the cathedral's opening, it was formally consecrated by Bishop Thomas Burke.
 The same year, the exterior was refaced.

-1903–2008: Neglect
+1903 – 2008: Deferred maintenance

 With the cathedral complete, it played its intended role in the city and the church for the first half of the 20th century.
 Priests were ordained and bishops consecrated there.
 Visitors included many cardinals, and leaders from other faiths, such as Michael Ramsey, Archbishop of Canterbury and thus leader of the Church of England.
-In the 1920s New York elected a Catholic, Al Smith, governor, the first one to be elected to that position in the history of the state.
-Living in the governor's mansion next door, he became a regular parishioner at the cathedral.
-In 1928, the year Smith ran unsuccessfully for president, his daughter Catherine was married in the cathedral.
+During the 1920s, New York Governor Al Smith, the first Catholic to hold that position, became a regular parishioner at Immaculate Conception.
+Smith's daughter Catherine was married at the cathedral in 1928.In 1936, the diocese replaced the buttresses on the north and south aisles with stronger ones.
+The cathedral essentially remained untouched for the next 30 years.

-In 1936 the buttresses on the north and south aisles were replaced with stronger ones.
-There was no other significant work on the building otherwise during the first half of the century.
-In the 1960s, however, the cathedral faced a threat to its existence.
-Most of the neighborhoods to the north and west that had made up its parish were demolished to clear the way for Empire State Plaza, the modernist complex of state government buildings envisioned by Governor Nelson Rockefeller.
-Only 300 houses remained, and with the resulting diminution of the congregation it was uncertain that the cathedral could survive as an institution—and as just a building, it faced demolition.
-Rockefeller and Bishop William Scully worked together to prevent that from happening.

-Edwin Broderick, Scully's successor, realized that it was not enough to merely save the church.
-Its age was evident, and it was time to restore it.
-But he soon realized how extensive the task was, and how costly it would be.
-It would be limited to new crockets on the towers and, inside, new buttresses for the clerestory.